jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2g.md

 In other words, the elements set up as independent pass directly over into their unity, and their unity directly into its explicit diversity, and the latter back once again into the reduction to unity.

-This process is what is called Force.
+**This process is called Force.**

 One of its moments, where force takes the form of a dispersion of the independent elements each with a being of its own, is the Expression of Force.

 When, however, force takes the form of that wherein they disappear and vanish, it is Force proper, force withdrawn from expressing itself and driven back into itself.

-But in the first place force driven back into itself must express itself ; and, secondly, in that expression it is still force existing within itself, as much as in thus being within itself it is expression.
+But in the first place force driven back into itself must express itself.

+Secondly, in that expression it is still force existing within itself, as much as in thus being within itself it is expression.

 <!-- Φ 137.  -->